 - 1. Organization Name The applicant shall provide the name of the applicant organization. - 2.
 Project Name The applicant shall provide the name of the project. - 3.
 Amount Requested The applicant shall indicate the amount of money being requested from OHA for the project.
 Minimum Amount: \$100,000.
-Maximum Amount: \$200,000.
+Maximum Amount: \$410,000.
 If the Amount Requested is below the minimum amount or exceeds the maximum amount, the application will be deemed ineligible.

-- 4. Project Alignment with Mana i Mauli Ola Strategic Plan Strategy & Outcome(s) The applicant shall align their project to the Strategy and one or more associated outcome, as listed below. - Strategy 4: Advance policies, programs and practices that strengthen the health of the 'āina. - Outcome 4.2.
-Increased community stewardship of Hawai'i's natural and cultural resources that foster connection to 'āina, 'ohana, and communities. - Outcome 4.3.
-Increased restoration of Native Hawaiian cultural sites, landscapes, kulāiwi and traditional food systems. - 5.
+- 4. Project Alignment with Mana i Mauli Ola Strategic Plan Strategy & Outcome(s) The applicant shall align their project to the Strategy and one or more associated outcome, as listed below. - Strategy 1: Support development and use of educational resources for all Native Hawaiian life-long learners in schools, communities and 'ohana. - Outcome 1.1.
+Increased number or percent of Native Hawaiian students who enter educational systems ready to learn. - Outcome 1.2.
+Increased number or percent of Native Hawaiian students graduating high school who are college, career, and community ready. - Outcome 1.3.
+Increased number of Native Hawaiians engaged in traditional learning systems (i.e., hale, hālau, mua, hale pe'a) that reestablish/maintain strong cultural foundations/identity. - 5.
 Project Contacts The applicant shall provide contact information (name, title, mailing address, phone number, email address) for a Primary Project Contact and Secondary Project Contact for the grant contract.
 Project Contacts must be directly engaged in the administration and implementation of the project.
 By being listed in the application, Project Contacts are authorized to communicate, submit required reports, and provide authorization for additional Project Contacts on behalf of the awarded organization as necessary. - 6.
 Governing Board The applicant shall list its organizations' governing board.
 The list shall include board members' names and titles. - 7.
 Executive Team The applicant shall list its organizations' executive team.
 The list shall include executive team members' names and titles. - 8.
 Authorized Signatory Form - document upload The applicant shall complete and upload the Authorized Signatory Form.
 This form needs to be completed and signed by the organization's Authorized Signatory for both the OHA Grant Application and the OHA Grant Contract.
 See Attachment A. Authorized Signatory Form.